pmaillot/wapi/README.md

 # int wGetNode(wtoken node, char *str)
-The wGetNode() function will return in str a string of values separated with spaces and corresponding to the node token node.
+The wGetNode() function will return in str a string of values separated formatted an in the OSC node convention and corresponding to the node token node.
+str must be large enough to accept the characters returned by the call.
 The function returns a status WSUCCESS if the node was processed with no errors; It will return WZERO if the token provided is not a valid node.
 The function can also report other errors if communication issues were detected.
+The line of text returned by the function end with a line‐feed and a \0 byte.

 # int wGetNodeTimed(wtoken node, char *str, int timeout)